 Our Selection Process

-Your overall eligibility for participation in the peer review program is reviewed annually through the College’s annual licence renewal process.
+Your overall eligibility for participation in the practice enhancement program is reviewed annually through the College’s annual licence renewal process.

 To be eligible for participation, you must: